ScottWPiraino/Springboard_Data_Science/Capstone/technical_notes.md

 ## Model evaluation

 I evaluate the model in terms of accuracy score (i.e. proportion of predicts for which the predicted class equals the true class).
 I evaluate the model using five-fold stratified cross validation, and additionally test the informativeness of the classifier by permuting the labels (i.e. job locations) to generate a null distribution of the accuracy score.

+## Analysis code

+The code I used to perform the analysis, along with a description of the results, is [here](https://github.com/ScottWPiraino/Springboard_Data_Science/blob/master/Capstone/capstone_job_analysis_v5.ipynb)